SOUNDS-RESEARCH/pyroomasync/README.md

 After installing, you can run experiments by running the command `python -m pyroomasync path_to_experiment_config_file output_dir`.
 For example, you can run `python -m pyroomasync examples/sample_rir_config.json logs` to save the experiment results in the `logs` folder.

 ## Examples
 The `examples` directory contains examples on running simulations using the command line interface, as well as a Notebook showing the programming interface.
-Please see the README file located in the directory for more information
+Please see the README file located in the directory for more information.

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation